southbeachinc/community/README.md

 Explore the models individually, or in groups, drilling down to sub-models (with visual preview) to individual objects.
 Enable or add custom creativity rules, generating directions for ideation.

-Arranged by topic, each zip file (virus checked) contains several .sbm (XML) files.
+Arranged by topic, each zip file (virus checked) contains several .sbm files, an efficient XML format supported by Southbeach Modeller.
 Each file contains one or more Southbeach models which appear in separate tabs when opened in Southbeach Modeller.
 We suggest you extract the files to a subfolder 'samples' within the Southbeach documents/MyModels directory.